Common Questions About Experiencing A Serious Injury or Wrongful Death of a Loved One

 - No-fault car insurance.
 All Florida drivers are required to purchase Personal Injury Protection (PIP) coverage from an auto insurance company.
 Since Florida is a no fault car accident state, all drivers claim their injuries and losses on their own car’s insurance policy.
 If you're not insured under any auto policy and were injured as a passenger, you can request payment under the PIP medical coverage of the vehicle you were riding in.
 If you were injured as a pedestrian, you can seek medical coverage from any covered vehicle involved in the accident.
 PIP will generally cover up to $10,000 of your medical costs.

 - MedPay.
 Medical Payment Insurance Coverage, or MedPay, is an optional benefit that helps cover Florida car accident costs.
-MedPay covers the co-pay that your PIP requires, which can be an additional one or two thousand dollars.
+MedPay covers the co-pay that your PIP requires, which can be up to two thousand dollars.
 Depending on the coverage you've selected, you may be able to use MedPay for costs that PIP insurance doesn't reimburse.

 - Health insurance.
 If your medical bills exceed the amount paid for through your auto insurance, you can submit claims to your personal health insurance providers.
 Your health insurance carrier usually wants you to exhaust as much as you can through your car insurance before accessing health care benefits.